 The option between Limited and Full tort became law in Pennsylvania in the late 1980s in an effort to curb rising car insurance rates.
 A limited tort option is always less expensive than the full tort option, saving one 10 to 15 percent on premiums.

 The full tort option is the way all insurance used to be.
-Under full tort, if you are involved in an accident, you can sue for “pain and suffering” even the most minor injuries.
+Under full tort, if you are involved in an accident, you can sue for “pain and suffering” even for the most minor injuries.
 Pain and suffering damages compensate a person for the pain and suffering that may occur as the result of an automobile accident.
 These type of damages can sometimes amount to hundreds of thousands to millions of dollars, depending on the severity of the injuries sustained.

 Under the limited tort option, you give up the right to sue for pain and suffering, except you suffer “serious bodily injury.”
 Serious bodily injury is defined as a personal injury resulting in death, serious impairment of a bodily function or permanent serious disfigurement.